Followers

 Counter Stroke

 Carleton then went on the offensive.
 Over the next few months, he built a fleet and launched it down Lake Champlain in October 1776.
-But Colonel, now Brigadier-General Arnold, had recovered and stayed busy putting together a fleet of his own.
-The two clashed at Valcour Island on 10 October.
-Arnold fought a shrewd battle and inflicted losses on the British fleet before Carleton resoundingly defeated him.
-The way to Albany and deep into the rebel heartland was now open.
+However, Colonel, now Brigadier-General Arnold, had recovered and stayed busy assembling a fleet of his own.
+The two clashed at Valcour Island on October 10.
+Arnold fought a clever battle and inflicted losses on the British fleet before Carleton decisively defeated him.
+The route to Albany and deep into the rebel heartland was now open.

 Valcour Island

 But the Governor-General had second thoughts about continuing a new campaign so late in the season.
-He withdrew north to tighten his supply line and prepare for a final thrust the following season.
-It was a season that would not be his.
+He withdrew north to tighten his supply line and prepare for a final push the following season.
+It was a season that would not belong to him.
 Carleton's hesitancy in 1776 caused London to "go in a different direction."

 A Different Direction

-While the Americans used the winter respite to recoup and reinforce their hold on Lake Champlain, General Burgoyne returned to Britain.
-He convinced Lord George Germain and King George to give him command of the new army and the spring offensive into New York.
-Carleton responded by resigning as Governor-General and returned to Britain as governor of Armagh, Ireland.
+While the Americans used the winter respite to regroup and strengthen their hold on Lake Champlain, General Burgoyne returned to Britain.
+He convinced Lord George Germain and King George to appoint him as commander of the new army and the spring offensive into New York.
+Carleton responded by resigning as Governor-General and returned to Britain as the governor of Armagh, Ireland.

 John Burgoyne